renesas-rz/rza3_gcc_azure_rtos_examples/evk_rza3ul/README.md

   The "usbx_demo_pcdc_rza3_fsp" is a sample project of USBX PCDC.
   This sample project echoes back the input characters on the terminal.
-  > This sample project works on RZ/A FSP v3.0.0.
+  > Note: This sample project works on RZ/A FSP v3.0.0.
   #### How to Excute
   1. Connect the PC and CN11 connector on the board.
   2. Download the project and start debugging.